makhidkarun/Sophonts/README.md

 EXAMPLE

-     NNNN S LLLL CCCCCC DDDDDD ZZ Sophont Name Bwap-B-ANLN-SAVIES-122222-48 Bwap
+     Bwap-B-ANLN-SAVIES-122222-48 Bwap

-       NNNN: The four-character shorthand name for the sophont, underscore-filled if necessary.
+       Bwap: The four-character shorthand name for the sophont, underscore-filled if necessary.
-          S: Its body symmetry, e.g. (B)ilateral (T)rilateral (R)adial (A)symmetric.
+          B: Its body symmetry, e.g. (B)ilateral (T)rilateral (R)adial (A)symmetric.
-       LLLL: Its limb groups (arms, legs, wings, etc).
+       ANLN: Its limb groups (arms, legs, wings, etc).
-     CCCCCC: Its characteristics.
+     SAVIES: Its characteristics.
-     DDDDDD: The number of dice rolled for each characteristic (mods not included).
+     122222: The number of dice rolled for each characteristic (mods not included).
-         ZZ: Average mass of the sophont, in kilograms.
+         48: Average mass of the sophont, in kilograms.
+       Bwap: The typical, Anglic full-name of the sophont.